 Acknowledge the power, reach and bias of “corporate” mainstream media.
 Major corporate conglomerates with diverse holdings and agendas own much of mainstream media in America, and they all have corporate agendas.
 Each television newscast, whether network and local news, adheres to the strict commercial and/or political script mandated by corporate ownership.
 Same way with newspaper chains.
 Editorial slant is decided in corporate offices, designed to achieve objectives and political leanings.
 Some remote newspaper owners, for instance, dictate that features with an “anti-media” or “anti-DC” slant that must be run by local papers.

 Is the story so outrageous you can’t believe it?
 Maybe you shouldn’t.
 Respect the intuitive voice inside you that raises a red flag.
+If headlines use such words as “Jaw-Dropping” or “Mind-Blowing,” it’s not news but hype.

 Is the story so outrageous you do believe it?
 That’s also a warning sign.
 Many stories play on your existing beliefs.
 If the story perfectly confirms your worst suspicions, look for more information.